bajamircea/bajamircea.github.io/_posts/2018-06-23-linked-lists-options.markdown

 # Iterators

-The iterators for a list can be simply a pointer to a node.
+The iterators for a list can be simply a pointer to a node with simple logic to advance by one position by following `next` (or `prev`).

 Or they can be larger e.g. to allow for either a minimalistic header or a back insert operation.